 - Design a nimble program offering grant programs that evolve to reflect a rapidly accelerating field.

-- Ensure the quality of our funded research through rigorous peer review, supported by the Association's Medical and Scientific Advisory Council.
+- Ensure the quality of our funded research through rigorous peer review, supported by the Association's Medical and Scientific Advisory Group.

 - Support all scientifically legitimate avenues of investigation to nurture a robust pipeline of fresh ideas.